Thank you for taking an interest in your dog’s training! My name is Tanya, owner and dog trainer for Pavlov Dog Training.

 It was my job to train dogs who failed their behavior assessments, and prepare them for their second behavior evaluation.
 Some dogs were enrolled for common issues like jumping, others for serious issues like dog aggression.

 Rewarding as it was, after five years I felt inspired to help committed dog owners.
-I wanted to help dog owners before the thought of abandonment was serious consideration.
+I wanted to help dog owners before the thought of abandonment was a serious consideration.

 This is the story that inspired Pavlov Dog Training.

 Sophia began her career studying Animal Science at Colorado State University.
-Between classes she professionally walked dogs and trained horses at a local stable.
+Between classes she professionally walked dogs and rode horses at a local stable.
 After graduation, Sophia dabbled in the coffee business, where she honed her people skills and roasted coffee beans as if it were art.
 Sophia’s days in the coffee business were limited, as she eventually landed an internship with a well respected trainer.
 During this internship, Sophia learned a diverse assortment of training methods, including BOTH traditional training and positive training.

 Sophia is not afraid to get dirty, and do hard work.
 She is also not a stranger to a hardy laugh.